If you experience symptoms of a UTI, such as pain during urination, the need to urinate more frequently or cloudy urine.

 - Hands should be washed just before beginning the collection.

-- Do not collect the initial stream of urine since it may be contaminated with skin and urethral bacteria.
+- Do not collect the initial stream of urine since it may be contaminated with skin and urethral cells and bacteria.

 - Midway through the urination process, collect a sample of urine in a sterile screw-top container (hence the name “mid-stream” urine).

-- Tightly cap the container and wash your hands thoroughly.
+- Tightly cap the container and wash your hands again..

 - The sample should be taken to the laboratory as quickly as possible to prevent the further growth of organisms.